Blogging, Travelling and Working Update

 So if you combine blog, travel and make money, you will have: you have a blog, you write what you like and useful to people, then you publish them.
 That is making money by blogging.
 (We can talk a lot about this topic)

 But you might ask: why I should choose to blog?
-Is Blog a good start for an online career?
+Is Blogging a good start for an online career?
+Well, if it doesn’t work, I can alway get back to my old profession, I do have an MBA in Healthcare Management, after all, earned online from Fort Hays State University.

 Let’s see some pros and cons: